Rights of Employees

 Tortious Interference

-Tortious Interference occurs when someone harms you by unfairly interfering with either your contract with someone else, or a potential economic relationship or benefit from someone else.
-These claims are, respectively, known as tortious interference with contract and tortious interference with prospective economic benefit.
+One of the many legal claims our firm handles are ones involving tortious interference.
+Tortious interference occurs when someone harms you by unfairly interfering with either your contract with someone else, or a potential economic relationship or benefit from someone else.
+These claims are, respectively, known as tortious interference with contract and tortious interference with prospective economic advantage.

-Our New Jersey employment lawyers handle tortious interference claims that impact someone's current employment or business relationship, or their potential employment relationship or business opportunity.
+Our New Jersey employment law attorneys handle tortious interference claims that impact or relate to someone's current employment or business relationship, or their potential employment relationship or business opportunity.
+In other words, we represent employees and job candidates who have been the victims of tortious interference.

 - You were in a contractual relations, or you were in pursuit of doing business;